Regularity up to the Crack-Tip for the Mumford-Shah problem: -Regularity of the Crack Tip.

 The proposition follows from Claim 2 and Claim 3.

 We are now ready to prove the main regularity theorem.
 The proof is very similar to the proof of Theorem \ref{C1alpha}.
-There are however some slight technical details wherefore we will provide a proof.
+However some technicalities differ wherefore we will provide some details of the proof.

 \begin{thm} For every $\alpha< \alpha_2-3/2\approx 0.389$ there exists an $\epsilon_\alpha>0$ such that if $(u,\Gamma)$ is $\epsilon$-close to a crack-tip solution for some $\epsilon\le \epsilon_\alpha$ then $\Gamma_u$ is $C^{2,\alpha}$ at the crack-tip.